AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Scales.md

 <a name="min-max-values"/>
 ## Major and Minor Ticks Intervals

-For any axis scale you can set major and minor ticks intervals, which are calculated automatically by default.
+For any scale, but ordinal, you can set major and minor ticks intervals, which are calculated automatically by default.
 Major and minor ticks intervals are axis steps, which define where axis labels (major interval), axis ticks (major and minor, correspondingly) and major and minor grids are displayed.

 ```
     chart.yScale().ticks().interval(10);